 Includes: Free admission to Kearney Park, a docent-led tour of the Kearney Mansion Museum and access to the Gallery featuring a rotating exhibition of objects, photos and ephemera from the Society Archives.

 $8.00 per guest.
-You will receive a request for 50% advance deposit within 5 days of booking.
+You will be required to pay a 50% advance deposit at the time of booking.

 QUESTIONS?
 EMAIL US: